Callan (TV series): Region 2

 Clear Vision Video released three DVDs subtitled "Series 1 Parts 1 – 3 of 3", also available in a box titled Callan – The Complete Series One, in 2001.
 In fact these DVDs comprise the nine episodes of Series 3 aired in 1970, the first colour series, although the back covers incorrectly claim that "This edition comes from the first series that was ever shown on Thames Television".
 (ABC had aired the complete first series before changing its name in the 1968 ITV franchise round; then, renamed Thames, it had shown the second series in 1969.)

 Prism Leisure released the cinema film as Callan – The Movie on Region 0 PAL in 2001.
 The DVD also includes an interview with Edward Woodward.

 Network released Callan – The Monochrome Years in a DVD edition on 22 February 2010.
 This four DVD set includes the Armchair Theatre pilot play, 'A Magnum For Schnieder', plus the surviving 2 episodes of the first series (out of the original 6), and the surviving 9 episodes of the second series (out of the original 15).
 Network also released Callan – The Colour Years in 2010.
 Callan – Wet Job was then released by Network in 2011.
 Network were due to release the complete series, containing all the surviving episodes, The Definitive Collection, the following year, but this did not happen and eventually, in 2015, the special features announced for the set began to be released individually.
 This suggests that the collection has been abandoned.

 Region 4

 Umbrella Entertainment released the third and fourth series on DVD in Australia in 2007.
+Fremantle Media then followed up with releases of Callan: The Monochrome Years (1967-1969) and The Colour Years (1970-1972) on DVD in Australia in 2010.